 INDIGENOUS WORLDS – REPRESENTATION, INCLUSIVITY AND EMPOWERMENT WITHIN FASHION

-Coinciding with the Mundo Latinx exhibition at Fashion Space Gallery and the British Council’s International Fashion Showcase at Somerset House, this panel discussion will explore representation, inclusivity and empowerment of indigenous communities through and within fashion.
-Dr. Elizabeth Kutesko from Central Saint Martins will chair the panel including fashion designer Laura Laurens from Colombia and fashion designer Curtis Oland from Canada, who both work closely with indigenous communities in their respective countries.
+To coincide with the Mundo Latinx exhibition at Fashion Space Gallery and the British Council’s International Fashion Showcase at Somerset House, this panel discussion explored representation, inclusivity and empowerment of indigenous communities through and within fashion.
+Dr. Elizabeth Kutesko from Central Saint Martins chaired the panel including fashion designer Laura Laurens from Colombia and fashion designer Curtis Oland from Canada, who both work closely with indigenous communities in their respective countries.

 Dr Elizabeth Kutesko